thinkspaces/thinkspaces-react/docs/database.md

 Notes:

 - Behind the scenes, this method calls `Project().deleteTag(tagInstance)` on every tag the project document has in its tags array.

+#### Project().deleteTeamUser(userInstance)

+Disassociate a user from a project's team in the database.

+Arguments:

+- `userInstance`: an instance of the User class to remove from the project's team.

+Notes:

+- The method deletes the User from the Project's team array.
+And it also deletes the project from the User's projects array.

 #### Project().id()